-Research thrusts of the STARR program and ongoing technology transfer to operators in the Texas energy industry are focused on: (1) carrying out integrated geoscience characterization studies relevant to the oil and gas industry that span from regional to field scale (for both conventional and unconventional reservoirs); (2) developing improved oil recovery strategies, including optimization of waterfloods and CO2 enhanced oil recovery (EOR); (3) developing data and analysis to support carbon capture utilization and storage at field scale, including strategies to increase CO2 storage, assess the effectiveness of caprock seals, and develop monitoring strategies; and (4) conceptualizing and developing geological, geophysical, and engineering projects to support the energy transition in Texas, including hydrogen storage, in situ hydrogen generation, and geothermal energy.
+Research Thrusts Research thrusts of the STARR program and ongoing technology transfer to operators in the Texas energy industry are focused on: (1) carrying out integrated geoscience characterization studies relevant to the oil and gas industry that span from regional to field scale (for both conventional and unconventional reservoirs); (2) developing improved oil recovery strategies, including optimization of waterfloods and CO2 Enhanced Oil Recovery (EOR); (3) developing data and analysis to support carbon capture utilization and storage (CCUS) at field scale, including strategies to increase CO2 storage, assess the effectiveness of caprock seals, and develop monitoring strategies; and (4) conceptualizing and developing geological, geophysical, and engineering projects to support the energy transition in Texas, including hydrogen storage, in situ-hydrogen generation, and geothermal energy.

-State of Texas Advanced Oil and Gas Resource Recovery

-Challenges undertaken by the STARR team are wide and varied, ranging from explaining subsurface characteristics that control oil and gas production in Texas reservoirs to engineering challenges associated with identifying best EOR practices that have the potential for increasing oil and gas production in Texas oil fields.
+State of Texas Advanced Oil and Gas Resource Recovery Research Challenges Challenges undertaken by the STARR team are wide and varied, ranging from explaining subsurface characteristics that control oil and gas production in Texas reservoirs to engineering challenges associated with identifying best enhanced recovery (EOR) practices that have the potential for increasing oil and gas production in Texas oil fields.
 Recently, STARR challenges have expanded into the understanding of how Texas subsurface resources can be positioned to play a role in the ongoing energy transition, aiming at increasing the diversification and resilience of Texas' energy industries and its economy.

-No costs are associated with participation in the STARR program, which is funded by the State of Texas, although matching support and willingness to facilitate publication of research results is encouraged.
+Membership No costs are associated with participation in the STARR program, which is funded by the State of Texas, although matching support and willingness to facilitate publication of research results is encouraged.
 STARR partners receive a variety of technical products that include geological and geophysical interpretations that aim at explaining geological controls on reservoir quality and prospectivity, as well as engineering analyses that seek to improve resource recovery.

-Dr. Lorena Moscardelli, lorena.moscardelli@beg.utexas.edu, (U.S.) 512-471-0258 www.beg.utexas.edu/research/programs/starr Twitter: @GeoscienceTexas

-Texas Consortium for Computational Seismology

-The Texas Consortium for Computational Seismology (TCCS) is a collaboration between the Bureau and the UT Oden Institute for Computational Engineering and Sciences.
-The mission of TCCS is to address the most important and challenging research problems in computational geophysics experienced by the energy industry and to educate the next generation of research geophysicists and computational scientists.

-TCCS develops novel methods for seismic data analysis with the focus on both resource exploration and carbon capture and storage.
-Areas of research focus include optimizing data acquisition with simultaneous sources, automating seismic interpretation, increasing the resolution of seismicreservoir characterization, and estimating subsurface properties using full-waveform inversion.
+Contact Dr. Lorena Moscardelli, lorena.moscardelli@beg.utexas.edu, (U.S.) 512-471-0258 www.beg.utexas.edu/research/programs/starr Twitter: @GeoscienceTexas Texas Consortium for Computational Seismology Mission The Texas Consortium for Computational Seismology (TCCS) is a collaboration between the Bureau and the UT Oden Institute for Computational Engineering and Sciences.
+The mission of TCCS is to address the most important and challenging research problems in computational geophysics as experienced by the energy industry and to educate the next generation of research geophysicists and computational scientists.
+TCCS develops in automating seismic interpretation, signal-processing, inversion, imaging, and carbon capture and sequestration workflows along with uncertainty estimation, estimating seismic properties using full waveform information, increasing the resolution of seismic reservoir characterization, and seismic acquisition with focus on simultaneous source separation.

-Texas Consortium for Computational Seismology

-TCCS has pioneered new developments in several application areas:

-- Deep-learning methods for seismic interpretation, including automatic detection of lithofacies and geobodies - Deep-learning methods for seismic data processing and imaging, including noise attenuation, computational wave propagation, and least-squares seismic migration - Optimal-transport methods for seismic full-waveform inversion - Shaping regularization for improving acquisition and imaging with simultaneous sources - Diffraction imaging for increasing the resolution of seismic imaging and reservoir characterization - Seismic anisotropy and attenuation parameterizations for efficient imaging in complex media

-Each year, TCCS delivers two written reports and presents its findings to sponsors at two research meetings.

-TCCS publications follow the discipline of reproducible research: the results of all computational experiments are supplied with open-source software code that enables reproduction, verification, and extension of reported results.

-Dr. Sergey Fomel sergey.fomel@beg.utexas.edu, (U.S.) 512-475-9573 www.beg.utexas.edu/tccs

-Tight Oil Resource Assessment
+The TCCS group currently consists of people from 7 countries.
+Our research staff includes 2 principal investigators, 7 Ph.D. students, 1 M.S. student, 2 undergraduate students, and 2 visiting scientists.
+Texas Consortium for Computational Seismology Research Thrusts TCCS research areas include the following:

+Automating seismic data interpretation, signalprocessing, inversion, and seismic imaging workflows using supervised, unsupervised, and semi-supervised frameworks; uncertainty estimation using Bayesian convolutional networks; passive signal denoising using neural networks; deep learning for automatic velocity model building; variational method for picking velocity surfaces from semblance scans; enhancing seismic source separation with an apparitioninversion hybrid method; deep-learning workflows for carbon capture and sequestration; improving timelapse measurements with simultaneous sourcing; multiazimuth seismic diffraction imaging for fracture characterization in low-permeability gas formations; and seismic-wave focusing for subsurface imaging and enhanced oil recovery.